 You can start with the depression screening tool from NHS Choices.
-The other step is to get in touch with your general health practitioner or call 111.
+The other step is to get in touch with your general health practitioner and discuss your enigmas.

 Do not allow the illness to put you down.
-You should be proud of yourself for making an effort to seek assistance, which is a sign that you recognize the effects of postnatal depression and want to do your best to get better.
+Seeking help is a sign that you recognize the effects of postnatal depression and do your best to become better.
 It may be the hardest move but well worth the effort.

 Is PND Different From Other Forms Of Depression?

-Yes, the disparity is pronounced.
-At times, the level of depression and anxiety may be mild and other times slightly intense and severe in others.
-The bouts of depression can happen suddenly or come on gradually.
+Yes, there is a huge disparity.
+At times, the level of depression and anxiety may be mild and other times, slightly intense and severe in others.
+The rounds of depression can happen suddenly or come on gradually.

-The primary concern is that recognizing the disorder may be very tricky, and this is attributed to your mental state is bound the change in the weeks after having your baby.
+The primary concern is that recognizing the disorder may be very tricky.
+Your unstable mental state in the weeks after having your baby is the initial way to recognize PND.
 Moreover, the buzz of new things due to the new bundle of joy will also keep you preoccupied with what’s going on around you.

 When Does The Illness Mostly Occur?

-Postnatal depression usually comes on within a month and two weeks after having the baby according to psychiatrists.
+According to psychiatrists, postnatal depression usually comes on within one or two months after having the baby.
+Maximum women with PND deal with the symptoms during their pregnancy.
+Basically, it can emerge any time during the first year after delivery.
 And while the illness is expected to dissipate within a few months, nearly 30% of the women with PND still deal with the disorder a year after giving birth.